-Bake a Second Batch for the Holidays
+Bake it Forward for the Holidays

 We're baking double batches of cakes, cookies, muffins, and bars—one to enjoy and one to share.
 Join us!

 HOW TO DOUBLE UP: Mix up a double amount of dough in a large bowl.
 Bake the first batch of cookies on 2 baking sheets in the oven as directed, and keep the unused dough in the fridge as the first batch bakes.
 Cool baking sheets completely before proceeding with the rest of the dough.